 What is piping?

-A piping is a cord enclosed in a fabric tube.
+Piping a cord encased in a fabric strip.
 It is used to finish the edges of upholstered furniture or cushions, while also reinforcing them and making them more durable.

 The slider shows an example and explains it very quickly: